radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Three Example Virtual Views](Media/Image4.19.jpg)

-Figure 19: Three Example Virtual Views

 Finally, links are used to aggregate the virtual views into one common hierarchy.
 The virtual view will consist of employees from Active Directory, partners from an LDAP directory, and customers from a database.
 Both the virtual view model and the runtime view are depicted below.

 ![Example Virtual View using Merge Links with No Parameters](Media/Image4.20.jpg)

-Figure 20: Example Virtual View using Merge Links with No Parameters

 This example described how links can be used to aggregate a list of people from three different data sources.
 Since there is no overlap of users in this scenario, using merge links is a simple way to create a union of all user accounts across three different data sources.
 Since the subtrees linked do not need to be conditioned by a parent attribute, a link parameter was not required to achieve the desired result.